Global Accessibility Awareness Day at Blackboard

 Speaker: Matt Brett, Director, Academic Governance and Standards, Deakin University

 The full participation of students with disabilities in higher education has been a policy objective of Australian higher education since the release of A Fair Chance For All in 1990.
 Some 30 years later students with disabilities have moved from the margins to the mainstream.
 This has been achieved by systemic efforts to remove barriers to participation.
 The long arc of history has bent towards inclusion, but full participation remains a work in progress.
-This webinar explores the proposition that we must move beyond awareness and move to integrate disability inclusion as a key property of higher and tertiary education systems.
-Exemplars of this approach will be discussed.
+This webinar explored the proposition that we must move beyond awareness and move to integrate disability inclusion as a key property of higher and tertiary education systems.
+Exemplars of this approach were discussed.

 11:00 am ET

 Atlantic Cape Community College: Journey to a More Inclusive Campus

 Speakers: Chad Bullock, Senior Manager, Center for Accessibility, Atlantic Cape Community College; Michelle Perkins, Director, Instructional Technology, Atlantic Cape Community College; Mike Barnes, Director, Center for Accessibility, Atlantic Cape Community College